-For example, you can use a “float pool,” like Cleveland Clinic does, to fill random shifts or long-term assignments.
-But if your organization doesn’t have such a program in place, then HR should call upon the services of a local contingent staffing agency for short-term needs (like vacation time), suggests Wejrowski, noting that national agencies are a great source for long-term vacancies, such as the Family & Medical Leave Act.
+Human resources professionals should plan in advance for any short-term or long-term vacancies.
+For example, you can use a “float pool,” like Cleveland Clinic does, to fill random shifts or long-term assignments if you have the people to do so.
+But if your organization doesn’t have such a program in place, then HR should call upon the services of a local contingent staffing agency for short-term needs (like vacation time).
+Larger, national agencies can be a great source for long-term vacancies, such as the Family & Medical Leave Act.

 Integrate Your Contingent Staff for Shift Coverage the Right Way

-You want those filling in for shift coverage to offer a seamless experience for your patients.
-Develop onboarding and orientation materials to ensure the contingent staff members are aware of your organization’s procedures, culture, and standards of patient care.
+You want those filling in for shift coverage to offer a seamless experience for the people in your care.
+Develop onboarding and orientation materials to ensure the contingent staff members are aware of your organization’s procedures, culture, and standards.
 You can even offer specialized training and development programs to motivate these workers to perform at their highest level.

 As you would with your full-time employees, recognize the good work your contingent staff members do.
 This small gesture will enhance their motivation and integration into the hospital.
 Plus, you will build your organization’s reputation as a great place to work in healthcare — both for contingent and permanent staff.

-By partnering up with the right contingent healthcare staffing agency and getting ahead with strategic workforce planning, a healthcare organization is free to focus on patient care without the worry of inadequate shift coverage due to employees’ vacation schedules.
+By partnering up with the right contingent healthcare staffing agency and getting ahead with strategic workforce planning, a healthcare organization is free to focus on providing quality care without the worry of inadequate shift coverage due to employees’ vacation schedules.